DIN Calculator - How to Adjust Ski Bindings?

 - If there is a big twisting force, the boot releases sideways.

 - If there is a significant forward force on the boot - the ski boot will be released upwards.

 You will need to correctly assess your current weight so that your skis react properly to sharp movements.
-If you're a good skier with a lot of experience, have made the proper preparations, and you want to go fast, you will need to set a higher DIN value.
+If you're a good skier with a lot of experience, have made the proper preparations, checked how extreme you can be with our max heart rate calculator, and you can and want to go fast, you will need to set a higher DIN value.
 This is so your boots will not be released on big turns.